nilotpolas/MaskedHLS_LP/README.md

       python3 tvla_parser_2d.py
       ```
       This will generate the plots and the TVLA results in the same folder.

+We welcome queries and feedback.
+Please feel free to reach out to Nilotpola Sarma at s.nilotpola@iitg.ac.in.

 If you use this tool in your work, please cite our paper: